pynvme/pynvme/doc/features.rst

 The result of the IOWorker shows that it takes 7 seconds, and it sends 1234 IOs in each second.
 In this way, we can measure the latency against different IOPS pressure.

 We can create an ioworker upto 24 hours.
+We can also specify different data pattern in the IOWorker with arguments pvalue and ptype, which are the same definition as that in class Buffer.

 Data Verify